therealpecus/twig-i18n-extractor/README.md

 This is a bare bone node script to find and extract all instances of strings that trigger static message translation in Craft Twig Templates.

-The script will parse templates in a given directory (and subdirectory), and compile a sorted, deduped list of strings as a PHP file ready to be used in Craft.
+The script will parse templates in a given directory (and subdirectory) and search for strings passed to the `t` (and `translate`) filter, and compile a sorted, deduped list of strings as a PHP file ready to be used in Craft.

 E.g. running twig-i18n-extractor on: